Samsung/tizen-docs/docs/application/native/guides/multimedia/media-handle.md

 - Creating the media format handle

-  You can [set and get video or audio information](#format) such as average bps, bit, bit depth, channel, channel mask, mime type, sample rate, width, height and frame rate for each type (audio, video or text) using the `media_format_h` handle.
+  You can [set and get video or audio information](#format) such as average bps, bit, bit depth, channel, channel mask, mime type, sample rate, width, height and frame rate for each type using the `media_format_h` handle.

 - Creating the media packet handle